awsdocs/amazon-sqs-developer-guide/doc_source/standard-queues.md

 When you consume messages from a queue using short polling, Amazon SQS samples a subset of its servers \(based on a weighted random distribution\) and returns messages from only those servers\.
 Thus, a particular receive request might not return all of your messages\.
 However, if you have fewer than 1,000 messages in your queue, a subsequent request will return your messages\.
 If you keep consuming from your queues, Amazon SQS samples all of its servers, and you receive all of your messages\.

-The following figure shows the short\-polling behavior of messages returned from a standard queue after one of your system components makes a receive request\.
+The following diagram shows the short\-polling behavior of messages returned from a standard queue after one of your system components makes a receive request\.
 Amazon SQS samples several of its servers \(in gray\) and returns messages A, C, D, and B from these servers\.
 Message E isn't returned for this request, but is returned for a subsequent request\.

 ![\[Message Sampling using Short (Standard) Polling\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/ArchOverview_Receive.png)